k21971/EvilHack/doc/evilhack-changelog.md

 - Some Druid tweaks, enhancements while changing form
 - New spell: power word kill, shift 'finger of death' from attack spell to evocation spell
+- Fix: logic when invoking the Eye/Hand of Vecna, make its behavior be more inline with how death magic affects monsters